ITUnlp/UniParse/README.md

 Installation of [tensorflow](https://www.tensorflow.org/install/) for using tensorboard is optional.

 ## Running included models
-UniParse includes two recent neural dependency parsers, namely the models by [Kiperwasser & Goldberg](https://arxiv.org/pdf/1603.04351.pdf) with either dynet or pytorch backend, and [Dozat and Manning](https://arxiv.org/pdf/1611.01734.pdf) with dynet backend.
+UniParse includes two recent neural dependency parsers, namely the models by [Kiperwasser and Goldberg (2016)](https://arxiv.org/pdf/1603.04351.pdf) with either dynet or pytorch backend, and [Dozat and Manning (2017)](https://arxiv.org/pdf/1611.01734.pdf) with dynet backend.
 For running these we suggesting inspecting the run_* implementation and let

 ```
 python run_kiperwasser.py \